antoineB/antoineB.github.io/_src/posts/2016-01-09-exploring-typecheking-sql-query-in-typed-racket.md

 As you would expect this macro check that <code>#:from</code> and
 <code>#:select</code> are present only once, bark if an alias isn't defined for
-each tables, for select and where it check the columns <code>name</code> are present in table <code>actor</code> and <code>movie</code>.
+each table, for select and where it checks the columns <code>name</code> are present in table <code>actor</code> and <code>movie</code>.

-The expanded code isn't even usefull just to ensure the typecheking mechanism works.
+The expanded code isn't even useful just to ensure the typecheking mechanism works.

 The two interesting parts are:

-- It use <code>ann</code> on the where expression to ensure it have the type of
+- It uses <code>ann</code> on the where expression to ensure it has the type of
-  <code>a.name</code> so it give <code>(ann "Jhon Wayne" String)</code>
+  <code>a.name</code> so it gives <code>(ann "Jhon Wayne" String)</code>

-- It use <code>cast</code> on the query result and generate runtime assertion on every rows.
+- It uses <code>cast</code> on the query result and generate runtime assertion on every rows.
 Typed/racket didn't provide an <code>unsafe-cast</code> form yet.

 The expansion could look like: